Year 2's Autumn Term Curriculum

 To start with we will focus on our families and making family trees.
 We will learn the names of our close family members such as Uncles, Aunts, cousins etc. The children will think about what they remember from when they were little and then we will find about what parents and grandparents remember by creating a questionnaire to send out.

-We will spend some time learning about the reign of Queen Elizabeth and about some of the Royal family.
+We will spend some time learning about the reign of Queen Elizabeth and then he coronation of King Charles as well as some of the Royal family.

 To end our topic on the last 100 years we will look at toys and how they have changed over the years.
 Looking at the advancement of technology.
 Our final session will be a bring your own toy session where we will have a debate on which toy we think is the best and why.

 In addition to this topic, we will also explore different subject areas.
 If you would like to know more about the depth of our learning, please see the curriculum pages on this website.
 A summary of our topics can be viewed below:

 Helping at Home

 With each subject, there may be things that you can do at home to support your child's learning.
 Please see the ideas below, which are optional extras.
 We would love to see what you have been up to!